yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-to-make-money-as-a-musician.md

 That’s just if your _gig du jour_ is on the road.

-There are plenty of opportunities for musicians to make money.
+There are plenty of opportunities for freelance musicians to make money.
 Touring is one of them, although you have to be a special type of person to really enjoy it (which I am not).
 Musicians can make money playing recording sessions, playing at churches, weddings, bars, really anywhere there’s a need for live music.

 Living in Los Angeles, I found an interesting niche market for musicians who would play for film and TV.
 A lot of the people you see playing music in the background of movies and on TV shows are actual musicians that were hired as background actors.